-1. Workers who come in contact with chemicals, cleaners or other substances that are either directly irritating or indirectly cause an allergic response.
+1. Workers who come in contact with chemicals, cleaners, or other substances that are either directly irritating or indirectly cause an allergic response.

-2. Infants and toddlers, especially those who exhibit food allergies during or shortly after food introduction
+2. Infants and toddlers, especially those who exhibit food allergies during or shortly after food introduction.

-- Common food allergens are dairy, peanuts, citrus, shellfish, wheat and soy
+- Common food allergens are dairy, peanuts, citrus, shellfish, wheat, and soy.

-- These commonly overlapping conditions are called the atopic triad
+- These commonly overlapping conditions are called the atopic triad.

 What Are The Different Types Of Eczema Skin Conditions?

-Usually this is from repetitive, cumulative exposure such as a harsh dish washing soap used daily or acetone nail polish remover used by nail aestheticians.
+Usually, this is from repetitive, cumulative exposure such as a harsh dishwashing soap used daily or acetone nail polish remover used by nail aestheticians.

 However, it only takes a single episode to cause irritant contact dermatitis with dangerous industrial solvents and polymers.

-Allergic contact dermatitis is an indirect form of eczema where the person’s immune system creates an inflammatory response to a stimulus.
+An allergic contact dermatitis is an indirect form of eczema where the person’s immune system creates an inflammatory response to a stimulus.

 This process requires at least two exposures; the first exposure sensitizes the individual and the second prompts the immune reaction.

-Poison ivy rashes are an example of an allergic contact dermatitis.
+Poison ivy rashes are an example of allergic contact dermatitis.
 Eczema triggered internally and not from touching a substance is called atopic eczema.